 A rich, creamy gratin made with sweet potatoes and kale.
 Perfect for the holidays!

-- 1 large bunch (about 1 lb.) kale, tough stems removed and leaves torn into bite-sized pieces
+- 1 lb. kale tough stems removed and leaves torn into bite-sized pieces

 - 1 c. shredded Organic Valley Parmesan cheese

 - 1 pint Organic Valley heavy whipping cream

 - 2 tbsp.
 Organic Valley salted butter cut into small pieces, plus more to grease baking dish

 - Steam kale for about 3 minutes, or until wilted, in a large steamer basket set over boiling water.
 Remove from heat and allow to cool slightly.
 Squeeze out excess water.

 - Place half of the potatoes in a greased 9 x 13 baking dish.
 (You don't have to do this neatly, but try to make sure each layer is even!)
 Top potatoes with kale, then top kale with half of the Parmesan cheese.
 Place remaining potatoes in dish and sprinkle with the rest of the cheese.
 Whisk together whipping cream, salt, pepper, and nutmeg and pour over potatoes.
 Dot with butter.